 - Only using certain tools or utensils in everyday activities (eg: can only eat meals with a particular knife and fork, only particular sets of clothes can be worn for certain days of the week, some food and not others can be used in certain bowls/plates/chopping boards)

-If you are concerned that your loved one may demonstrate any of the symptoms previously listed of OCD or characteristics similar to these, it is important you offer your ongoing emotional support, while strongly encouraging them to seek an assessment from a healthcare professional.
+If you are concerned that your loved one may demonstrate any of the OCD symptoms previously listed, or characteristics similar to these, it is important you offer your ongoing emotional support, while strongly encouraging them to seek an assessment and treatment from a trained healthcare professional.
 Reassure them that they are not alone and treatment is achievable.
 If possible, it is beneficial if both the individual and their family or carer work with the guidance of the treating healthcare professional(s) if the individual agrees.
 However, an individuals’ willingness or readiness to seek help may depend on the severity and lifecycle of their OCD.
 They may be reluctant to talk openly with others about their struggles, or deny there is a problem altogether.

 It may also be useful for you to talk with a healthcare professional about how you are coping and dealing with the individual’s OCD.
 If you are aware of any way in which you may be unintentionally contributing to their obsessions, compulsions, or rituals, it is important to notify the treating healthcare professional(s), so that they can advise you on how to disengage in these while still supporting them.
 Caring for a friend or family member with OCD can be very distressing, tiring and demanding, and it is important that you too find the support you may need.
-Often people without OCD will have trouble understanding why individuals with it cannot just “snap out of it”, which may result in displaying unhelpful frustration or anger to the individual.
+Often people without OCD have trouble understanding why individuals with it cannot just “snap out of it”, which may result in unhelpful frustration or anger towards the individual.
 It is important to practise being mindful of your reactions and to be patient with the individual, remembering it is not their fault or their choice to engage in these behaviours.

 What can we do?